Angar0Os/demo-train-simulation/README.md

 ## Pending Clarifications
 To ensure that the simulator meets the requirements for AI training, we need clarification on the following:

+1. **Purpose of the AI training session**
+   - Is it for training a computer vision only ? or does it encompass the autonomous driving as well ?

 1. **AI Model Specifications**:
    - Will the AI operate using reinforcement learning, and if so, are there specific reward structures or target outcomes?